-We asked students in the inaugural class of Binghamton University's Master of Public Health program why they chose to get an MPH, what they think about the program and more.
-Here's what two of them had to say.
+We asked students in Binghamton University's Master of Public Health program why they chose to get an MPH, what they think about the program and more.
+Here's what a few of them had to say.

 Why did you choose to get a MPH degree?

 Mitchell Brooks, full-time student: